8 Ways To Keep Your Indoor Cat Happy and Healthy

 Photo of a woman playing with her cat

-When you spot your furry friend’s eyes widening and tail flicking, playtime-mode has officially been activated.
-Some cats like playing more than others, but all can benefit from the mental and physical stimulation that comes from their favorite activities, whether it’s playing a game of hide-and-seek, attacking a wand toy or getting their steps in on a cat treadmill.
+When you spot your cat’s eyes widening and tail flicking, playtime-mode has officially been activated.
+Some cats like playing more than others, but all can benefit from the mental and physical stimulation that comes from their favorite activities, whether it’s playing a game of hide-and-seek, attacking a wand toy, or getting their steps in on a cat treadmill.

-Depending on their breed, age and health, even just a few minutes of exercise or playtime a day can be beneficial to their overall wellness and strengthen your and your feline friend’s bond.
-Dr. de Wet says 5-15 minutes of play or exercise sessions around the same time every day works great.
+Depending on their breed, age, and health, even just a few minutes of exercise or playtime a day can be beneficial to their overall wellness and strengthen your bond.
+Dr. de Wet says five to 15 minutes of play or exercise sessions around the same time every day works great.

 Do Cats Need To Go Outside?